 Even if your cat is a strictly indoor cat, a well-timed escape and slip into the pool can quickly become tragic.
-Or maybe you have an adventurous cat that loves to take a dip!
+Or maybe you have an adventurous cat who loves to take a dip!

 Teach Your Cat To Swim

 For some cats, the idea of even toeing a body of water is nothing short of a nightmare.
-Still, if you have a pool, it might be a good idea to teach your cat to swim just in case they slip.
+Still, if you have a pool, it might be a good idea to teach your cat to swim, just in case they slip.

-It is important to not just put your cat in the pool and expect her to swim, though.
-Being near your cat and reassuring her she is safe and secure will make this an easier experience for everyone.
+It is important to not just put your cat in the pool and expect them to swim, though.
+Being near your cat and reassuring them that they are safe and secure will make this an easier experience for everyone.

 Understand The Symptoms Of Near Drowning